ETIMC/Report/typst/sections/Sprint 5.typ

 Several participants expressed a desire for more switches and additional functionalities, including the ability for sounds to play as long as a button was held down.

 Notably, one participant reported being inspired to learn the cello after the experience, an indication of high engagement.
 Although this sentiment was not shared by all, the plug-N-play nature of the NFC interaction was widely appreciated.
 One participant commented: #quote[It was very fun.
-Because you do not have to write all kinds of things, you just need to insert it and then it worked.]
+Because you do not have to write all kinds of things, you just need to insert it, and then it works.]
+Finally, one pair of participants were excited about the idea of being able to buy the product as well.